The role of a police detective

 You have people relying on you, you lead by example, you stay calm, and make choices that have a real impact on people’s lives.

-Day to day, you’ll manage cases, and the people involved.
-You are proactive, you see all the angles, and you respond quickly to an ever changing case load and operating environment.
+Day to day, you’ll manage investigations, and the people involved.
+You are proactive, you see all the angles, and you respond quickly to an ever-changing case load and operating environment.

-As a police detective you respond with authority and resilience to every problem.
-You know that your work means you encounter people in crisis and work collaboratively with multi agency teams.
-You act fast, and stay the course.
+As a police detective you know that your work means you encounter vulnerable people and work collaboratively with multi agency teams.
 You know change comes when you lead with empathy, act on intelligence and commit to a better future.

-On the National Detective Programme, we’ll work closely with you to develop your skill set so you can communicate with vulnerable communities and individuals and get to the heart of transforming communities.
+On the National Detective Programme, we’ll work closely with you to develop your skill set so you can communicate with the public and victims.

 question